evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 The Lexus RZ 450e includes several features to enhance comfort and convenience:

+- **Keyless Entry:** Access the car without needing to find the key, as long as you have it with you.
+- **Keyless Go:** Start the car without using the key.
+- **Electrically Adjustable Steering Wheel**
 - **Wireless Phone Charging**

 {{<evkxdisplayaddarticle />}}

 ## User Interface and Control

-Two different screen setups are available on the Lexus RZ 450e.

-The standard layout has the following configuration.
+The Lexus RZ 450e has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.

 Key screen details:

 - The touch screen behind the steering wheel integrated into the dashboard is 7.0 inches large
 - The touch screen at the top of the center console is 14.0 inches large

-The optional  layout has the following configuration.
-Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.

-Key screen details:

-- The touch screen behind the steering wheel integrated into the dashboard is 7.0 inches large
-- The touch screen at the top of the center console is 12.3 inches large

 A head-up display is an optional system that projects speed and other important driver information onto the windshield.